python/cpython/Doc/faq/library.rst

 What kinds of global value mutation are thread-safe?
 ----------------------------------------------------

-A global interpreter lock (:term:`GIL`) is used internally to ensure that only one thread runs in the Python VM at a time.
+A :term:`global interpreter lock` (GIL) is used internally to ensure that only one thread runs in the Python VM at a time.
 In general, Python offers to switch among threads only between bytecode instructions; how frequently it switches can be set via :func:`sys.setcheckinterval`.
 Each bytecode instruction and